-From his study of Aristoxenian rhythm, Nietzsche deduces an essential rule of Hellenic art: Greek art, in its apogee, does not rest on an absolute regularity, on an infrangible symmetry, but on the indissoluble union of eurhythmy and its opposite, alogia, as indicated by a fragment of 1870-1871: "The genial sense of proportion, developed in the Greek language, and music and sculpture, is revealed in the moral law [Sittengestez] of the measure [des Maaßes].
-The dionysian cult adds the " i^3 "± to it." (eKGWB/NF-1870,7[2] End 1870-April 1871, my trans.)
-(Corbier, 2009)
+From his study of Aristoxenian rhythm, Nietzsche deduces an essential rule of Hellenic art: Greek art, in its apogee, does not rest on an absolute regularity, on an infrangible symmetry, but on the indissoluble union of eurythmy and its opposite, alogia, as indicated by a fragment of 1870-1871: "The genial sense of proportion, developed in the Greek language, and music and sculpture, is revealed in the moral law [Sittengestez] of the measure [des Maaßes].
+The dionysian cult adds the "¿3 ̄± to it." (eKGWB/NF-1870,7[2] End 1870-April 1871, my trans.)
+(Cor-bier, 2009)

 In this fragment, Nietzsche does indeed allude to the Greek "genial sense of proportion" as revealed "in the moral law of the measure."
-And he contrasts "Maaß - measure, " which in German as in English means quantity, dimension and moderation, with alogía thus implicitly referred to quality, modulation and excess.
+And he contrasts "Maaß - measure," which in German as in English means quantity, dimension and moderation, with alogía thus implicitly referred to quality, modulation and excess.
 But this is a very early statement and a rather isolated one.
-It is, in my opinion, misleading to reduce it to a simplistic embitterment of a too sweet and gentle classicist aesthetics by a romantic drop of frenzy and excess.
+It is, in my opinion, mislea-ding to reduce it to a simplistic embitterment of a too sweet and gentle classicist aesthetics by a romantic drop of frenzy and excess.

-I would rather think, based on the very pieces of evidence which Christophe Corbier helped to collect, that Nietzsche proposes an entirely new conception of eurhythmy which has nothing to do anymore with the Platonic conception, be it ancient or modern (see vol. 1, chap.
-2 and vol. 2, chap.
-3), and a lot with what began to come into view when we studied Diderot (vol 2. chap.
-1), the German Romantics (chap.
-2), and the greatest poets of the second half of the 19 th century (chap.
-5).
+I would rather think, based on the very pieces of evidence which Christophe Corbier helped to collect, that Nietzsche proposes an entirely new conception of eurhythmy which has nothing to do any more with the Platonic conception be it ancient or modern (chap.
+2 and previous section in this chap.) and a lot with what we begun to emerge while studying Diderot (chap.
+3), the German Romantics (chap.
+4), and the greatest poets of the second half of th 19th century (chap.
+7).

-Whereas in classical i.e. Platonic art theories eurhythmy entailed due proportion, symmetry and fixity, i.e. a translation of heavenly perfection into the earthly world, Nietzsche describes it as produced by a wealth of intertwined measures, a succession of seemingly regular meters which are actually deeply affected by irregularities, contre-accents and rhythmic dissonances, moreover by a set of dynamic relations that are to be woven together each time anew during performance.
-Hence instead of a Platonic fixed eurhythmy, Nietzsche suggests a concept which is closer to what it probably was before Plato and which is also reminiscent of what Hölderlin had in mind when he tried to give an account of the dynamics of tragedy (see above chap.
-2).
-It reflects an inexhaustible rhythmic complex of tensions that is available to any new performer, listener or viewer and that allows him/her to develop his/her performance, audition and vision each time in a new way, i.e. that entails an infinite meaning power deeply engrained in each work of art and therefore ensures a successful symbolization of the performers' as much as the audience's affects.
+Whereas in traditional art theories eurhythmy entailed due proportion, symmetry and fixity, i.e. a translation of heavenly perfection into the earthly world, Nietzsche describes it as produced by a wealth of intertwined measures, a succession of seemingly regular meters which are actually deeply affected by irregularities, contre-accents and rhythmic dissonances, in short by a set of dynamic relations that are to be woven together each time anew during performance.
+Hence instead of a Platonic fixed eurhythmy, Nietzsche suggests a concept which is closer to what it probably was before Plato and which is also reminiscent of what Hölderlin had in mind when he tried to give an account of the dynamics of tragedy (chap.
+4).
+It reflects an inexhaustible rhythmic system of tensions that is available to any new performer, listener or viewer and that allows him/her to develop his/her performance, audition and vision each time in a new way, i.e. that entails an infinite meaning power deeply engrained in each work of art and therefore ensures a successful symbolization of the performers' as much as the audience's affects.